 Our scheme manager service offers daily cover Monday to Friday, usually between 9am and 5pm.
 There is 24-hour assistance through the community alarm service, called Be Independent.
 When your scheme manager is not on duty or on holiday, you can contact the community alarm service 24 hours a day, 365 days a year.

 Does the scheme manager hold information about me?

 Yes - the names, addresses and telephone numbers of your next-of-kin and close friends, your doctor and any relevant details of your health are kept by the scheme manager, and the central control office, Be Independent.
 This is a confidential record and its purpose is to enable contact to be made with the appropriate person in the event of illness or an accident, or any other problem.

 Who will have access to my personal details?

 All personal information will be locked away in the office and will only be passed on to others on a "need to know" basis.
 The manager will ask for your permission first where possible.

 What sorts of activities go on at each scheme?

 Most schemes have a range of communal activities but this depends on the wishes of the tenants themselves.
-Currently in the schemes there are the coffee mornings, bingo sessions and lunch clubs, Christmas and birthday celebrations.
+Currently in existing schemes there are the coffee mornings, bingo sessions, lunch clubs, and Christmas and birthday celebrations.
 External trips are also arranged from time to time for a small charge.

 Do I have to participate in these activities?